-In 2021 PSCU sponsored a new Scholarship for the Indigenous Community, in the amount of \$1000 through Memorial University.
-The 2023 scholarship recipient is expected to be awarded by the University this March.
+In 2021 PSCU created a new Scholarship for the Indigenous Community, in the amount of an annual \$1000 through Memorial University.
+Since 2021 PSCU has contributed \$4000 to the Indigenous community through this scholarship.

 PSCU Bursary-College of the North Atlantic